Getting older doesn't mean feeling down or sad should be expected

 There are many factors, both physically and psychologically, that may arise which families sometimes find too difficult to cope with by themselves.

 Placing a family member into care or deciding to move into care can be challenging, for both the family and for the older loved one.

-There are companies such as Aged Care Counselling which offer independent, non-judgmental service, which can explore the subtleties of each situation and offer caring support.
+There are companies which offer an independent, non-judgmental service, to help explore the subtleties of each situation and offer caring support.